Spring 2021 International Student Orientation (ISO)

-The University does not provide sheets and blankets.
-You need to bring your own or purchase once you arrive on campus.
-We will have “loaner” sets of sheets and blankets on hand during Orientation available on a first come, first served basis, which you can keep for a few days until you get your own.
+If it is not practical for you to bring your sheets, blanket and pillow, the University will have “loaner” sets of sheets and blankets on hand during Orientation available on a first come, first served basis, which you can keep for a few days until you get your own.

 Frequently Asked Questions about the International Student Orientation (ISO)

 I am a graduate student and the ISO conflicts with the Graduate School Orientation.
-Which one should I attend?–All graduate students should make an effort to attend the New International Student Social on the day of arrival.
-Graduate TA’s will have a conflict with Day 1 and 2 of ISO.
-TA’s should be sure to attend Day 3 (a short day) and the make-up immigration session that will be scheduled the first week of classes.
-All other graduate students should be able to attend Day 1 and 3 of ISO and then attend the Graduate School Orientation on Day 2.
+Which one should I attend?–All graduate students should make an effort to attend the ISO.
+Graduate Teaching Assistants (TA’s) may have a time conflict between TA orientation and ISO.
+TA’s should be sure to attend the make-up immigration session that will be scheduled the first week of classes.
+All other graduate students should be able to attend ISO and then attend the Graduate School Orientation.

 Why should I attend ISO?— Studies show the benefits of participation in orientation programs.
 Faculty members and advisers see a marked difference in the preparedness and success of student who have participated in orientation.

-What happens if I cannot get a flight that arrives in time or my flight is cancelled or delayed?–You should notify staff at the Office of International Programs by email (email@example.com) or phone (207) 581-3423)) and let them know you will not be able to make it.
+What happens if I cannot get a flight that arrives in time or my flight is cancelled or delayed?–You should notify staff at the Office of International Programs by email (email@example.com) or phone (207) 581-3423) and let them know you will not be able to make it.
 You will be required to attend a make-up session during the first week of classes and access other pre-recorded orientation content virtually.